 5. Update your job application forms

 Your recruitment data privacy statement will need to explicitly cover what data you are collecting from job applicants and why.
-Once this is set, go through the job application forms you use in JobScore, including your custom questions, to make sure you are only asking for data that you need and is covered by your recruitment data privacy statement.
+Once this is set, go through the job application forms you've set up in JobScore, including your custom questions, to make sure you are only asking for data that you need and is that is covered by your recruitment data privacy statement.
+If you have added custom questions, take care to review and confirm that you're not asking for personal identifiers or "special categories" of personal data per GDPR Article 9 ("ethnic origin, political opinions, religious or philosophical beliefs" and so on).

 6. Follow your own data retention policy